Anne Duk Hee Jordan: Early life and education

 Anne Duk Hee Jordan, an orphan from Korea, was adopted by a German couple at the age of four, and grew up in a small village in West Germany.
 She was trained as a Rescue Diver, deep sea diver, and free diver.
 She was also trained as an occupational therapist, specializing in Kinaesthetics.
 She started her art education at 27, when she enrolled at the Berlin Weissensee.
 Disappointed by the program after several of her professors left the school, she joined Olafur Eliason’s Institute for Spatial Experience in 2012 as a master student.

 Career

 Anne Duk Hee Jordan's background shaped her interests in art, science, and philosophy.
 Her work often speaks of issues of migration, identity, and social spaces, using natural or biological processes as metaphors.
 Her installations are meticulously researched, and she often uses humor to get her point across.
 She uses both living and dead materials, at times constructing machines that can mirror organisms, and creates a dialogue between art and science, her identity and social systems.
+She is professor at Karlsruhe University of Arts and Design.